Neymar is known for hosting lavish celebrations with big personalities in attendance, inevitably drawing media attention.

-Neymar, who will turn 29 on Friday, was criticised for staging a weeklong New Year’s Eve party for a reported 150 people at his seafront mansion in Rio de Janeiro, despite a rise in COVID-19 cases.
+Neymar, 28, was criticised for staging a week-long New Year’s Eve party for a reported 150 people at his seafront mansion in Rio de Janeiro, Brazil, despite a rise in COVID-19 cases.

-He added that he does not believe his social life hinders his performance on the pitch and said he needs to blow off some steam from football.
+He added that he does not believe his social life hinders his performances on the pitch and said he needs to blow off some steam from football.

 “We will see when the time comes.
 When I started coaching, I said to myself that I would be inflexible, and I wouldn’t let anyone go out,” Pochettino said.

-“After 12 years of coaching, I’ve come to realise how important it is to be flexible, and I like to negotiate everything.
+“After 12 years coaching, I’ve come to realise how important it is to be flexible and I like to negotiate everything.
 The new generation likes to give their opinion and to be listened to.
-You get nothing from imposing things; you have to negotiate.”
+You get nothing from imposing things, you have to negotiate.”

-Since arriving in August 2017 at the Parc des Princes on a world-record €222 million signing from Barcelona, Neymar has won three Ligue 1 titles, to go with two Coupe de France, two Coupe de la Ligue and two Trophee des Champions.
-He’s also finished Champions League runner-up.
+Since arriving in August 2017 at the Parc des Princes on a world-record €222 million signing from Barcelona, Neymar has won three Ligue 1 titles, two Coupe de France, two Coupe de la Ligue, two Trouphee des Champions and finished Champions League runner-up.

 He has scored 83 goals in 101 appearances with PSG.